Best Driving Tips from 20 Countries on the Road

 author bio

 We’re Phil & Nathalie, a married Canadian couple that quit the 9-5 back in 2013.
-Now digital nomads and savvy budget travellers, we occasionally splurge when and where it counts the most.
+Now digital nomads and savvy people who travel on a budget, we occasionally splurge when and where it counts the most.
 Our travel blog stories offer useful information, money-saving tips sprinkled with wanderlust about travel destinations for couples.
 You can find us on Facebook and Marquestra.com.